lh3/lh3.github.com/_posts/2015-10-05-an-reimplementation-of-symmetric-dust.md

 I understand the basis of the SDUST algorithm, which is quite elegant, but I haven't fully understood all the implementation details.
-I was just literally translating the pseudocode in the paper to C, with occassional reference to the dustmasker source code.
+I was just literally translating the pseudocode in the paper to C, with occassional reference to the [dustmasker source code][dmsc].
 If you have any problems, please let me know.

 [sdust]: https://github.com/lh3/minimap/blob/master/sdust.c
 [mdust]: ftp://occams.dfci.harvard.edu/pub/bio/tgi/software/seqclean/